 What Is Online Education?

 For several years, all major universities have offered online education as a component of their traditional “in-class” degrees.
 As the popularity of these online offerings increased, many other online communities emerged to offer “massive open online courses” (MOOCs) that were available to everyone, and not just university students.
 A MOOC is an online course with unlimited participation.
 These courses are accessible from anywhere around the world.
 Traditional course materials such as lectures are combined with user forums and online support to encourage interaction among students.
-MOOCs were first developed in the early 2000s, but they have reached their peak popularity in the last two or three years.
+MOOCs were first developed in the early 2000s, and reached peak popularity in recent years.

 So, what are the benefits of online learning?